 Of important note, Mountain Home Air Force Base is also a town of artists.
 Mountain Home Air Force Base has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mountain Home Air Force Base’s character.

-The education level of Mountain Home Air Force Base citizens is very high relative to the national average among all cities (21.84%): 34.79% of adults in Mountain Home Air Force Base have a bachelor's degree or even advanced degree.
+The population of Mountain Home Air Force Base is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.79% of adults in Mountain Home Air Force Base have a bachelor's degree or even advanced degree.

 The per capita income in Mountain Home Air Force Base in 2022 was $26,517, which is lower middle income relative to Idaho and the nation.
 This equates to an annual income of $106,068 for a family of four.
 However, Mountain Home Air Force Base contains both very wealthy and poor people as well.